hugoescalpelo/assignment/NodeRed/node-red-documentation.md

 1. Clic on the hamburger menu and select import option.
 2. Select File Import Option and browse for the **flows.json** file in **/data-visualization/NodeRed/** directory.
+3. Update the following nodes to match your system:
+    -

 ## Reference